subscribe to our Newsletter

 If you have the space, use additional pantry space to store your favorite cookbooks.
 If you want to go the extra mile, you can color-code them like this ultra-organized pantry by the Neat Method.
 Walking into this gorgeous pantry every day would be like a breath of fresh air!
 Don’t feel as if the pantry should only be used for food—if there’s extra space, feel free to add whatever miscellaneous items you want to keep organized in your home.

 We get the following question quite often:

 Should your pantry cabinets match your kitchen cabinets?

 In short, we typically recommend that you keep your cabinet consistent throughout your kitchen and pantry.
 Although it’s fine to mix and match, using the same cabinets throughout creates a nice uniformity that adds value when it comes time to resell.

 Lily Ann Cabinets' premium ready-to-assemble cabinets are the perfect option for pantries because they are very affordable and highly customizable.
 We also offer a wide selection of convenient cabinet organizers that will soothe your Type-A soul.

 If your main kitchen area is short on space, your pantry can also function as a station for appliances.
-This gorgeous all-white pantry features a built-in microwave, mini fridge, as well as extra counter space for a few extra appliances.
+This gorgeous all-white pantry features a built-in microwave, and mini-fridge, as well as extra counter space for a few extra appliances.
 Keeping your appliances tucked away also leaves more room for extra cabinet storage in your main kitchen area.